alecmuffett/eotk/README.md

 * `sh ./000-setup-osx.sh` # installs required software; if you're
   worried, check it first

-# Installation: Raspbian
+## Raspbian

 * `git clone https://github.com/alecmuffett/eotk.git`
 * `cd eotk`
-* Read [000-setup-raspbian.md](000-setup-raspbian.md) and follow the
+* **Read** [000-setup-raspbian.md](000-setup-raspbian.md) and follow the instructions.
-  instructions.

-# Installation: Debian/Ubuntu
+## Debian and Ubuntu

-Try following the same instructions as for Raspbian, it seems to work though you *may* need to install a compiler first.
+Try the same instructions as for Raspbian, it seems to work okay although you *may* need to install a compiler first.
 The installation involves a lot of compilation and may take 20..30 minutes on a slow machine.

-# I want to experiment!
+# I don't own a site, but I want to experiment!

 If you want to experiment with some prefabricated projects, try this: